 Product management serves as an important process to deliver a solid and justifiable product in the market.
 It should inspire the company to strategically design, develop, and deploy a product.

-In software development, hiring highly skilled talents is the key to success.
+In software development, hiring highly skilled talent is the key to success.
 A team of great developers, testers, and business analysts, among others, would make significant progress.
 Overall, the team, with the help of key leaders, should work together to yield profits, identity, and most importantly, success.

 What is a Chief Product Officer?

 As mentioned, development team members are all important in setting the product up for success.
 Each role has a different set of responsibilities to fulfill.
 But how can we make sure that everyone in the team has the same goals and expectations?
 How do we ensure that the product meets all factors considered before being deployed?

 For example, you have hired the best team of developers, an experienced project manager, and the highest quality testers.
 But, your product is still rough around the edges.
 The product is premature and does not meet specific and measurable traits to pass as a minimum viable product (MVP).
 This is where a product officer comes in.

 The Chief Product Officer (CPO), also known as the Head of Product, is the executive responsible for overseeing the overall product-related activities for the company.
 This is a corporate title that entails responsibilities related to the procurement, manufacturing, and distribution of company products under its belt.